fran-man/DevOps-Course-Starter/README.md

     # The id of the trello board that you wish the app to interact with.
     # This can be obtained by manually calling the API with postman, or via the trello site
     TRELLO_BOARD=ZZZZ

+## Travis
+The application has been enhanced to allow the tests to be run by travis (inside a docker container).
+Please see `.travis.yml`.
+The secrets are stored within travis to avoid committing them to source control.
+These are managed within the travis GUI.